Darthan184/Multi-Launchpad-SFS1/README.md

 ![UI](Images/UI.png)

 The '\<' and '>' buttons at the top will switch the space center between the original (as specified in Space_Center_Data.txt) and the enabled alternates.
-The '\<' and '>' buttons at the bottom (only appear when the are multiple location) with switch between locations on the planet.
+The '\<' and '>' buttons at the bottom (only appear when the are multiple locations) will switch between locations on the planet.

 ## Known Limitations

 Only the selected space center will exist in the game.
 Switching to a different one effectively 'teleports' the space center to a different location.
-As a result, if you launch a rocket, leave it on the launchpad, change the space center and resume game, the rocket will fall to the ground.
+As a result, if you launch a rocket, leave it on the launchpad, change the space center and resume the game, the rocket will fall to the ground.

 The space center that is selected when entering a world is always the original (Space_Center_Data.txt) one.